 The value of a blog also is reaffirmed by its long-term results in building brand awareness.
 At HubSpot, 90% of the blog leads they receive are from blogged articles that are over one month old, even years old in some cases.
 When you post, topic content can be found in search results until the end of time (but forget about the end of time...we are optimists at Incredo).

 Who doesn’t like a pretty picture?
 If you do not, fine, but we guarantee your customers do.
-KISSmetrics grew their blog readership from 0 to 350,000 a month by generating 47 infographics over the course of two years.
+KISSmetrics grew their blog readership to +2.5 million visitors by generating 47 infographics over the course of two years.
 Infographics have a profound impact on SEO and thus your brand awareness.

 Your company can use infographics to make boring or obtuse information exciting for your customers.
 By design, an infographic should have the minimum possible amount of text, and should also combine a variety of graphics.
 After all, it would be pretty boring if you had 12 pie charts or only bar graphs.